Summary of main terms and conditions of employment

 Salary

-The salary for each position is indicated in the Further Information provided to candidates.
-Salary is paid monthly by direct transfer to your Bank of Building Society account, normally on the last Friday of each month.
+Salaries are paid monthly by direct transfer to your bank of building society account, normally on the last Friday of each month.
 The general level of salaries are reviewed annually subject to the business needs of the organisation.

 Holidays